cc2022-community/notes/docs/javascript-notes.md

 addVar++;            // Increment the "addVar" variable - same as adding 1 to it subVar--;            // Same as above, but we are decrementing - subtracting 1

 let myVar = subVar * 5; // Multiply the value of subVar by 5 - we get 35

+let remainder = 11 % 3; // Gives the remainder of the division of two numbers
+        // Value is 2 (3 * 3 = 9; 11 - 9 = 2)
 ```

 ### Prefix and postfix increment/decrement